Is Dementia a disability?

-Living with Dementia can be devastating.
-It can make people unable to perform their daily core activities.
-The long-term loss of quality of life is challenging to handle when living with a disability.
-Many people who have Dementia are unable to work, which makes it even more overwhelming to manage and live with a severe medical condition.
+Living with dementia can be devastating.
+It can make performing normal daily activities difficult or impossible.
+The long-term loss of quality of life is challenging for people living with a disability.
+Many people who have dementia are unable to work, which can make managing and living with a severe medical condition even more overwhelming.

-These issues can be- trouble with remembering new information, significant changes in mood, change in personality, disorientation, and difficulty interacting with others.
-Advanced stages often leave a person unable to recognize loved ones, complete basic hygiene tasks, or recall information about their past.
-Disability for dementia is issued depending on various different factors.
-SSA verifies all aspects of an applicant’s medical and work history before making a determination about disability benefits.
+These issues can include trouble remembering new information, significant changes in mood, change in personality, disorientation, and difficulty interacting with others.
+Advanced stages often leave a person unable to recognize loved ones, perform basic hygiene, or recall information about the past.
+Qualifying for disability benefits due to dementia will depend on several factors.
+The SSA verifies all aspects of an applicant’s medical and work history before making a determination about disability benefits.